hluetck/openbis-training/2_data_analysis/jupyter/README.md

 ## Step 2: Enable the `jupyter-openbis` extension

-This step is only for Jupyter Notebook.
+This step is only for **Jupyter Notebook**.
+For Jupyter Lab, the extension is automatically enabled.

 ```bash
 $ jupyter-nbextensions_configurator enable --py jupyter-openbis-server
 ```

-For Jupyter Lab, the extension is automatically enabled.
 When `jupyter-openbis` extension has been installed and enabled, you can see three extra buttons in the toolbar to create a connection to the openBIS server, to download datasets and to upload datasets.

 ## Step 3: Optional